Symbian9/qmapshack-doc-wiki/AdvSetup.md

 ### BRouter setup

 * For general information about the use of BRouter see [here](http://brouter.de/brouter/).
-* Goto the `Route` tab (dockable window, if not visible, then open it with the menu entry `Window - Route`)
+* Goto the `Routing` tab (docked window, if not visible, then open it with the menu entry `Window - Routing`)
 * In the combobox on the top of the window, select `BRouter (...)`
 * Be sure the Internet can be accessed
 * Click the `Setup` button
 * In the pop-up window choose
     * online (`BRouter-Web (online)`) or offline (`local installation`) routing. _Remark:_ This selection will change the router name shown in the above mentioned combobox.
-    * `Expert mode:` if appropriate: enables setting of some additional parameters for off- or online routing
+    * `Expert mode:` if appropriate: enables setting of some additional parameters for off- or online routing. _Recommendation:_ Don't select the expert mode (there is no advantage from changing the given default values)
 * _Online router settings (recommended, easier to use, no additional installation step):_
     * Click `Next` after selecting online routing
-    * In the next window, add or remove available BRouter profiles
+    * In the next window, add or remove available BRouter profiles.
+Click on a profile name to see a short summary of the profile features.
     * If necessary, change the order of selected profiles
     * Close the profile selection window
 * _Offline router settings (requires additional installation step):_
+    * Be sure that Java runtime environment is installed on your system
     * Click `Next` after selecting offline routing
     * Select local BRouter installation directory
         * If the installation directory is empty or doesn't exist: click button `Create new BRouter installation` resp. `Create directory and install BRouter there`
         * If a BRouter installation is found in the installation directory: click button `Update existing BRouter installation` and select the version you want to install
-    * Select Java executable
+    * Select Java executable if not automatically found
-    * Click `Update existing BRouter installation`, if appropriate
     * Go to the next window
-    * Add or remove available BRouter profiles
+    * Add or remove available BRouter profiles.
+Click on a profile name to see a short summary of the profile features.
     * If necessary, change the order of selected profiles
     * Close the profile selection window
     * In the next window, select the tiles (areas) to be used for routing.